 A good segment of the hike can be cut off by using the gondola to High Camp area at 8,200 ft.

-From Truckee and Interstate 80 you head south on CA State Route 89 for 8.5 miles to Squaw Valley Road.
-From Tahoe City you go 5.2 miles north on CA State Route 89 to Squaw Valley Road.
-Follow Squaw Valley Road for 2.3 miles to a fire station on your right.
-There is a huge parking area for the ski area across from the fire station.
+From Truckee and Interstate 80 you head south on CA State Route 89 for 8.5 miles to Olympic Valley Road.
+From Tahoe City you go 5.2 miles north on CA State Route 89 to Olympic Valley Road.
+Follow Olympic Valley Road for 2.3 miles to a fire station on your right.
+There is a huge parking area for the ski area nearby.
 It is free parking.
-The trail starts at the right front corner of the fire station.
-There is a sign on the fire station noting this.
-The hike from the fire station is 11.2 miles round trip.
+Stay to the right and head towards the Olympic Valley Inn and there are two parking areas on the right.
+The hike via the primary route is 11.2 miles round trip.

 There are no wilderness permits required to hike or backpack in the Granite Chief Wilderness.
 A valid fire permit is required to operate a stove on any National Forest land.
 The permits can be picked up at any National Forest Ranger Station.
 However, most of the hikes out here are day hikes; particularly Granite Chief.